 Experienced marketers know their competitors inside and out, and they know that there is always somewhere to dig deeper.
 Let’s look at some of the more complex insights that your rivals’ website traffic metrics can reveal.
 Set your clock: we have got 30 minutes and 7 hidden points to discover.

 The insights below were found with SEMrush Traffic Analytics.
 If you want to learn how to reveal specific website traffic metrics of your competitors, please refer to this article.
-For more detailed guidance, go to this blog post.
+Check this guide for more detailed online competitor analysis guidance.

 Insight #1: Who is really leading the competition?

 When planning a marketing campaign, you may be looking at your company’s main rival for insights and strategies, but are you looking at everything you should?
 If you only judge your competitors by brand awareness, estimated market share, or frequency of PR appearances, you may be missing the competitor who has the best reach and traffic.

 A better strategy to find a legitimate digital benchmark is to check out the top five competitors that are neck and neck with you.
 Detect the one with the highest traffic volume in the last 12 months; note if they showed exponential or stable growth over the year and if they had any declines over the period.
 Whether it correlates with offline popularity or not, take this company’s website as a role model and build your campaigns with an understanding of their successful and failed activities.

 Make sure to check the companies’ traffic sources and be aware of the one that drives the most direct traffic because it is a clear sign of their high brand awareness online.
 What can you learn from them?

 Let's look at some example data:

 HelloFresh certainly attracts the most direct traffic.
 Home Сhef, however, received almost as much referral traffic, which means they may be popular among a particular segment of the target audience (such as blog readers).